maxking/docker-mailman/README.md

 This command will do several things, most importantly:

-- Run a wsgi server using [`uwsgi`][7] for the Mailman's Django based web frontend listening on http://172.19.199.3:8000/.
+- Run a wsgi server using [`uwsgi`][7] for the Mailman's Django-based web frontend listening on http://172.19.199.3:8000/.
 It will run 2 worker processes with 4 threads each.
 You may want to change the setting `ALLOWED_HOSTS` in the settings before deploying the application in production.

-- Run a PostgreSQL server with a default database, username and password as mentioned in the `docker-compose.yaml`.
+- Run a PostgreSQL server with a default database, username, and password as mentioned in the `docker-compose.yaml`.
 You will have to change configuration files too if you change any of these.

-- Run mailman-core listening an LMTP server at http://172.19.199.2:8024/ for messages from MTA.
+- Run mailman-core listening an LMTP server at http://172.19.199.2:8024/ for messages from your MTA.
 You will have to configure your MTA to send messages at this address.

 Some more details about what the above system achieves is mentioned below.
 If you